 Twins conjoined in the chest, abdomen successfully separated after 4 hours of surgery

-Jodhpur, Jan 27: A pair of extremely rare conjoined twins were successfully separated after a total of 4 hours of surgery by the team of All India Institute of Medical Sciences (AIIMS) doctors in Jodhpur.
+Jodhpur, Jan 27: A pair of extremely rare conjoined twin were successfully separated after a total of 4 hours of surgery by the team of All India Institute of Medical Sciences (AIIMS) doctors in Jodhpur.

 The treatment of the children was free of cost as the family, coming from the lower strata of the society, was unable to pay for the same.